 European Agreement Concerning the International Carriage of Dangerous Goods by Road (ADR): Dangerous goods are waste which require special handling during transport.
 As a producer, you generally classify your waste as dangerous goods.
 If you are unsure, we are available to advise you or, if necessary, refer you to an independent consultant.

 Whether salt slag is classified as dangerous goods or not depends on the country of origin and the transport route.
 Here some different regulations apply.
-In Germany salt slag is not considered dangerous goods.
+In Germany salt slag is usually not considered dangerous goods.
 When transported by sea, the material is often classified as dangerous goods, depending on the route.
 We have experience with a number of countries so feel free to contact us.

 According to the definition per §3 of the ChemG, The Chemicals Act, a product is an object manufactured with a specific surface or shape that defines its function to a greater degree than its chemical composition.
 In the context of waste disposal, this refers to the waste which is used as a building material after conditioning.
 With the addition of conditioning liquid and complete curing, the waste is less dangerous as a product.